pkhead/beepbox-plug/README.md

 - Chorus (planned)
 - Echo (aka delay) (planned)
 - Reverb (planned)
+- Compressor/Limiter (in one) (planned)

+Note that these effects will have very simple parameters (only one or two).

 The project's source code is located within three subdirectories of the `src` folder.
 - `cbeepsynth/`: The C port of relevant portions of BeepBox's synth.ts and SynthConfig.ts.
 It itself is designed as a modular and portable library.